-Category: action, comedy, drama, a little light B/S
+Category: action, comedy, drama, a little light B/S flirting - the works

 Characters: Spike, Buffy, Giles, and sundries

 Disclaimer: All characters from BtVS are owned by Joss Whedon etc etc

 Summary: Spike crashes Buffy's yoga class, but gets more than he bargained for.